 The emphasis in such studies is on the formation of safe, educational environments, the creation of separate anti-bullying programs, and increasing the levels of psychological competence of teachers and school administrators.
 In addition, the research works of Ukrainian researchers usually focus on the needs for the socialization of children with special needs, the creation of appropriate tolerant environments in general classes, or the formation of inclusive classrooms.
 Such research works primarily focus on the mechanisms of adaptation of children with special needs to study and continue their studies at universities.
 The psychological aspects of bullying are often on the margins of such research.
 However, some studies that focus exclusively on the motivational aspects of bullying against children with special educational needs are still relatively few (Byrko et al., 2022).
-In particular, in the modern scientific discourse there are few works that deal with the empirical verification of the issues proposed in the article, which ultimately led to the scientific novelty of the proposed study.
+In particular, in the modern scientific discourse there are few works that deal with the empirical verification of the state of the problem of bullying.
+This situation creates prerequisites for a broader disclosure of the issues proposed in the article, which ultimately led to the scientific novelty of the proposed study.